Nakamichi: Car stereo products

-Other products of note were the 100pa amplifier and the limited edition version the 1000pa.
+Other products of note were the 100pa amplifier and the limited-edition version the 1000pa.
 Both were identical in specifications (4x50wrms) and internal layout, the only difference being the case color.
 The 100pa was silver and the 1000pa black.

-The mobile TD-560 was a versatile pull-out-of-dash and remote controlled cassette and FM tuner head unit, that performed at the level of excellence matched only by very best Nakamichi mobile decks of the late 1980s era.

-Revolutionary was Nakamichi's mobile PA-350 four channel power amplifier, with extraordinary discrete amplifiers and exemplary performance specifications.
+The mobile TD-560 was a versatile pull-out-of-dash and remote-controlled cassette and FM tuner head unit, that performed at the level of excellence matched only by very best Nakamichi mobile decks of the late 1980s era.
+Revolutionary was Nakamichi's mobile PA-350 four channel power amplifiers, with extraordinary discrete amplifiers and exemplary performance specifications.